ionic-team/ionic-portals/website/docs/for-android/quick-start.md

 # Android Quick Start

 This is a walkthrough on how to get a single Portal + web application setup.
-To begin this walkthrough it will be assumed that you have already signed up for access to Portals and you have your Portals key ready.
+To begin this walkthrough it will be assumed that you have a valid and active commercial agreement with Ionic to use Portals.

 First have your web application ready.
 We will add some configuration to it and then get it setup in Appflow.
 At the end of this walkthrough: